How to Make Dried Apple Rings in the Oven

 Making the dried apple rings

-Lay each slice on your baking mat or rack as you go.
+Lay each apple ring on your baking mat or rack as you go.
 They can be touching, but don’t overlap them.

-The mister and I agree that we like our dried apple rings still a bit chewy, but you can dehydrate them longer if you like a crisp dried apple.
+Dry your apple rings in your dehydrator or in your oven at 175 degrees Fahrenheit for two to three hours until the apples are your desired texture.
+The mister and I like our dried apple rings still a bit chewy, but you can dehydrate them longer if you like a crisp dried apple.

 Lemon juice primarily is used to prevent the apple from turning brown during the drying process.
 But it can also have antimicrobial properties if you want to keep your dehydrated apples for longer than a day or two.